 This is the second part of a two-semester course that presents in a comprehensive manner the structure and function of the human body.
 Topics include the cardiovascular, respiratory, digestive, urinary, endocrine, and reproductive systems.
 A dissection component of the laboratory work is required for successful completion of the course.
 This course is designed for students in the health programs.
 Three lecture and two laboratory hours per week.
-Prerequisites: C- or higher in BIOL 121 Biological Principles I or successful performance on departmental challenge exam, C- or higher in BIOL 201 Anatomy and Physiology I, ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 003 Prep College Math III or MATH 112 Intermediate Algebra; waiver by placement testing results; or departmental approval.
+Prerequisites: C- or higher in BIOL 121 Biological Principles I or successful performance on departmental challenge exam, C- or higher in BIOL 201 Anatomy and Physiology I, ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 010 Fundamentals of Mathematics; waiver by placement testing results; or department approval.
+Prerequisites as of Fall 2016: C- or higher in BIOL 121 Biological Principles I or successful performance on departmental challenge exam, C- or higher in BIOL 201 Anatomy and Physiology I, ENGL 092 Preparing for College Reading II, ENGL 099 Introductory Writing, and MATH 003 Prep College Math III or MATH 112 Intermediate Algebra; waiver by placement testing results; or departmental approval.